yegorsokolov/MT5/README.md

 ### Python runtime compatibility

-The project now follows the latest stable CPython release provided by your operating system instead of pinning to a specific minor version.
-The setup script installs the `python3` meta-package together with the matching development headers and virtual-environment tooling, then lets `pip` resolve the most recent compatible wheels.
-NumPy remains constrained to `<2.0.0` in `requirements.txt` to keep Great Expectations and other scientific packages happy while upstreams finish their Python 3.13 migration.
+The toolkit now targets CPython 3.10 through 3.13.
+Optional integrations such as LightGBM and uvloop degrade gracefully: when wheels are not available the training pipeline switches to a scikit-learn gradient boosting fallback and records the missing modules inside the checkpoint metadata for later recovery.
+The dependency list automatically skips uvloop on Python 3.13 where upstream support is still stabilising.

+Run `python -m utils.environment --json` to confirm both interpreter and hardware meet the minimum requirements.
+The training routine executes the same diagnostic up front, persists the hardware snapshot alongside every model run and logs it to MLflow so you can audit the environment that produced each artifact.

-* Linux: run `./scripts/setup_ubuntu.sh` to install the distro-provided `python3`
+* Linux: run `./scripts/setup_ubuntu.sh` to install the distribution `python3`
   interpreter, ensure `pip` is available and upgrade dependencies.
-* Windows/macOS: install the latest Python 3 release from python.org, ensure it
-  appears first on your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.
+* Windows/macOS: install Python 3.13 (or the latest supported release) from python.org, ensure it appears first on your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.

-You can re-run `python -m utils.environment` at any time; the diagnostic exits early if the interpreter drifts outside the supported 3.10+ window.
+### Resilient checkpoints and artifact tracking

+Checkpoints now load even when original dependencies are missing.
+Encrypted checkpoint payloads include a lightweight pipeline specification so the loader can rebuild missing steps with compatible fallbacks.
+Any unresolved modules are captured in the run history and surfaced in the returned state so you can act on them during migration.

+Every successful training run emits an expanded artifact manifest containing the environment report, dataset summary, active learning queue diagnostics, checkpoint index and generated pseudo labels.
+The manifest is persisted both in the run history and in the model store metadata, making it easy to trace how a model was produced and to reproduce its exact context.

 ### MQL5 connectivity fallback